filiadielias/comodo-test/README.md

 # Toy Robot Simulator

 ### Description
-This is Comodo interview test
-For further information about what this program should do, check this link : https://github.com/filiadielias/comodo-test/blob/master/Toy%20Robot%20Simulator.md
+Comodo interview test, for further information about what this program should do, check this link : https://github.com/filiadielias/comodo-test/blob/master/Toy%20Robot%20Simulator.md

 ### How to run